ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       data structure, and finding a specified :term:`data item`.

    best case
-      In algorithm analysis, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has least cost.
-Note that the best case is **not** when :math:`n` is small, since we are referring to the best from a class of inputs (i.e, we want the best of those inputs of size :math:`n`).
+      In :term:`algorithm analysis`, specifically :term:`complexity` of an algorithm, the :term:`problem instance` from among all problem instances for a given input size :math:`n` that has least cost.
+      Every input size :math:`n` has its own best case.
+      We **never** consider the best case as removed from input size.

    best fit
       In a :term:`memory manager`, best fit is a :term:`heuristic`